Chlorella vulgaris

 Chlorella vulgaris is a species of green microalga in the division Chlorophyta.
-It is mainly used as a dietary supplement or protein-rich food additive in Japan.
+This unicellular alga was discovered in 1890 by Martinus Willem Beijerinck as the first microalga with a well-defined nucleus.
+It is the type species of the genus Chlorella.
+It is found in freshwater and terrestrial habitats, and has a cosmopolitan distribution.

+Chlorella vulgaris has a number of potential applications in science, such as biofuel, livestock feed, and wastewater treatment.
+Beginning in the 1990s, German scientists noticed the high protein content of C. vulgaris and began to consider it as a new food source.
+Japan is currently the largest consumer of Chlorella, both for nutritional and therapeutic purposes, and it is used as a dietary supplement or protein-rich food additive in several countries worldwide.

 Description

-C. vulgaris is a green eukaryotic microalga in the genus Chlorella, which has been present on earth since the Precambrian period.
-This unicellular alga was discovered in 1890 by Martinus Willem Beijerinck as the first microalga with a well-defined nucleus.
-At the beginning of the 1990s, German scientists noticed the high protein content of C. vulgaris and began to consider it as a new food source.
-Japan is currently the largest consumer of Chlorella, both for nutritional and therapeutic purposes.
+C. vulgaris is a green eukaryotic microalga.
+The cells are 4–10 μm in diameter, and are spherical.
+The chloroplast (chromatophore) is pea-green in color and cup-shaped, with a single pyrenoid.

 Symbiosis

 Chlorella vulgaris occurs as a symbiont in tissues of the freshwater flatworms Dalyellia viridis and Typhloplana viridata.

 Production

 The world annual production of the various species of Chlorella was 2000 tonnes (dry weight) in 2009, with the main producers being Germany, Japan and Taiwan.
 C. vulgaris is a candidate for commercial production due to its high resistance against adverse conditions and invading organisms.
 In addition, the production of the various organic macromolecules of interest (proteins, lipids, starch) differ depending on the technique used to create biomass and can be therefore targeted.
 Under more hostile conditions, the biomass decreases, but lipids and starch contents increase.
 Under nutrient and light-replete conditions, protein content increases along with the biomass.
 Different growth techniques have been developed.
 Different modes of growth (autotrophic, heterotrophic, and mixotrophic) has been investigated for Chlorella vulgaris; autotrophic growth is favoured as it does not require provision of costly organic carbon and relies on inorganic carbon sources (CO_{2}, carbonates) and light for photosynthesis.

 Chlorella sp. cultivated in digested and membrane-pretreated swine manure is capable of improving the growth medium performance of microalgae cultivations in terms of final biomass productivity, showing that algal growth depends on the turbidity of liquid digestate streams rather than on their nutrient availability.